cleancoindev/peggy/README.md

 XFI_MOCK=true CREATOR_ADDRESS=... truffle migrate
 ```

+New minted XFI will be deposited on creator address.

 To run migration for a specific network, make sure that the network is configured in your `truffle-config.js` and specify the `--network` option, like below:

 ```bash